blmontoya/CNN-for-vehicle-classification/README.md

 Despite the orange model still underperforming below 80% accuracy, but adjusting the cosine annealing helped the model.
 I removed the dropout rate of 0.3 after the ResNet block sequences but kept the adjusted cosine annealing.
 This seemed to work very well as depicted in the graphs below.

+Side Note: At one point, I tried to adjust the batch size to be smaller, but the model ended up not learning and plateauing at 33% accuracy.
+I ended up keeping the batch size as 64.

 ![accuracy1](readmeimgs/accuracy3.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;